 Now it looks good.
 Now to apply some color to these two layers to make it colorful Twirl.
 To do that, first make sure that the duplicated layer is selected than go to Image – adjustment –Hue/saturation.
 Make sure to check the “Colorize” option and play with the Hue and saturation slider to get the desired color, do the same with the other layer also, make some contrasting color to make it more colorful or you can follow my settings as shown below.

-Settings for top layer
+Settings for top layer | Settings for bottom layer. |

 Step 9: